 Tectonic Roles of Sediment Transport and Deposition in the Northern Andaman Sea and Eastern Bay of Bengal

-Austin Chandler Chandler Pierce, North Carolina State University Raleigh, Raleigh, NC, United States and Paul Liu, North Carolina State University, Raleigh, NC, United States
+Austin Chandler Chandler Pierce, North Carolina State University Raleigh, Raleigh, NC, United States and Paul Liu, North Carolina State University, Raleigh, United States

 Abstract: